California's First LEED® Gold Certified Winery

-The HALL St. Helena LEED certified winery is one of most advanced wineries in California, with state-of-the-art facilities designed for ultra-premium wine production.
-LEED is an internationally recognized certification system that measures a building or community’s performance across all environmental metrics including energy savings, water efficiency, CO2 emissions reduction, improved indoor environmental quality and stewardship of resources and sensitivity to their impacts.
+The HALL St. Helena LEED certified winery is one of the most advanced wineries in California, with state-of-the-art facilities designed for ultra-premium wine production.
+LEED is an internationally recognized certification system that measures a building or community’s performance across all environmental metrics including energy savings, water efficiency, CO2 emissions reduction, improved indoor environmental quality, and stewardship of resources and sensitivity to their impacts.

 Owner, Kathryn Hall; President, Mike Reynolds; and Architect,

 Jarrod Denton discuss the LEED Certification Process at HALL